 Department of Latin America

-- development and transformation of Latin American societies
+- The development and transformation of Latin American societies

-- international relations in the area of Latin America and the Caribbean
+- The international relations of Latin America and the Caribbean

 - Hispanics/Latinos in the United States